Shiplake College logo

 Sixth Form

-Anyone who has a proven ability and a love of Art will be well-suited to studying the subject at A Level.
+Anyone who has a proven ability and a love of art will be well-suited to studying the subject at A-level.
 The course further builds upon skills and techniques which have been nurtured throughout school life.
-Teaching will follow an art and design course in drawing, painting, print-making, photography and ceramics/3D.
-Art history is extensively explored and pupils are expected to link themes from recognised artists back into their own work.
-Pupils are also expected to conduct research on field trips and in their own time by visiting galleries and exhibitions.
+Teaching will follow AQA's Fine Art course in a variety of skills such as drawing, painting, print-making, textiles, photography and ceramics/3D.